jlima91/ska-sdp-instrumental-calibration/docs/src/overview.rst

 \ :sup:`1` xarray dataset map_blocks() is used to distribute frequency sub-bands across dask tasks.

-The pipeline is demonstrated in two different ways in notebook `demo_bpcal_pipeline.ipynb`.
-Once with only gain corruptions and a gain-only solver, then again with gain and leakage corruptions and a polarised solver.
+The pipeline is demonstrated in three different ways in notebook `demo_bpcal_pipeline.ipynb`.
+Once with only gain corruptions and a gain-only solver for a simple user-defined sky model, then again using a sky model generated automatically with GLEAM and EveryBeam, then again with gain and leakage corruptions and a polarised solver.

 Bandpass calibration with polarisation rotation
 -----------------------------------------------